 There have been some tweaks made to the ranking system in the last couple of months.
 And that resulted in a lot of players with highly inflated ranks.
-Also, it’s not an uncommon case where the matchmaking system puts together people with a wider rank variety together in the same lobby.
+Also, it’s not an uncommon case where the matchmaking system puts people with a wider rank variety together in the same lobby.
 A Riot dev has shed some light on these cases on Reddit.

 Riot’s Senior Competitive Designer for Valorant EvrMoar said the following as an example:

 “Think of it this way.
-I’m using madeup numbers for this.
-So lets say you have a match making rating (MMR) of 450.
-Before the change we said “You are Iron 2 if you are between 400-500 MMR.”
-Turns out, iron 2 had too many players in it, we overestimated how many players would end up at that 400–500 MMR.
+I’m using made-up numbers for this.
+So let’s say you have a match-making rating (MMR) of 450.
+Before the change, we said, You are Iron 2 if you are between 400 and 500 MMR.”
+It turns out that Iron 2 had too many players in it; we overestimated how many players would end up at that 400–500 MMR.”

-The player that is 450 MMR would go from Iron 2 to Iron 3, without actually changing their skill/MMR.
+The player that is 450 MMR would go from Iron 2 to Iron 3 without actually changing their skill/MMR.
 Because MMR is a reflection of the player’s skill, that number didn’t change.

-TLDR; Your forward-facing rank doesn’t determine the players you match with, your hidden MMR does.”
+TLDR: Your forward-facing rank doesn’t determine the players you match with; your hidden MMR does.
 The full thread can be found here.